ricardojmendez/UnitySteerExamples/README.md

 This repository contains a series of examples for UnitySteer, a library for autonomous agents in Unity written and maintained by
 [Ricardo J. Méndez](https://github.com/ricardojmendez).
 Pull requests are welcome.

+This version requires Unity 5.
+For the last version supporting Unity 4.x, see the [v.3 tag](https://github.com/ricardojmendez/UnitySteerExamples/tree/v3.0).

 See [SampleList.md](SampleList.md) for a description of the current examples.

 # A word on methodology